prorev/prorev.github.io/_posts/2020-04-06-android_samsung.md

 * CP: modern firmware
 * CSC: Consumer software customization

-Samsung ODIN tool helps with the task of creating PIT (Partition Information Table).
+Samsung ODIN tool helps to:
+* create PIT (Partition Information Table)
+* install custom ROM
+* unbrick your Android device

+Originally, Odin was used internaly by Samsung repair centers, but has been leaked out since.
+You can find Odin versions for Mac, Windows and Linux.

 ### What is PIT?